 Amateur gamers, whether they aspire to play professionally or not, do not reap the monetary nor tangible rewards of this massive market, though they often commit large portions of their time playing.
 They may be motivated by their passion for the game or by the allure of turning pro, but they will find it difficult to justify spending the time required: There is no lucrative reward or feeling of progression.

-Battleriff targets gamers online with the aim of making competitive ladders for prize money mainstream.
+Battleriff targets gamers online with the aim of making competitive ladders for rewards mainstream.
 Allowing gamers to match their skills against their peers on a global scale.

-We reward passionate gaming by developing a virtual esports arena for online gamers where they can develop their skills, compete in ladders for prize money and engage in gaming entertainment.
+We reward passionate gaming by developing a virtual esports arena for online gamers where they can develop their skills, compete in ladders for various rewards and engage in gaming entertainment.
 Secure, simple, trustworthy and integrated.”